FedAgg: Adaptive Federated Learning with Aggregated Gradients: System Model and Problem Formulation

-During each global training iteration $t \in\{0,1, \ldots, T\}$, each participating client $i$ performs $L$ ($L \geq 1$ is a positive integer) epochs of mini-batch stochastic gradient descent (SGD) training to update its local model parameter parallelly as follows:
+Federated learning represents a decentralized machine learning paradigm explicitly designed to address the challenges of privacy concerns.
+Within the FL framework, a global model is collaboratively trained by substantial clients with locally collected data.
+Given $N$ geographically distributed and heterogeneous clients (i.e. $S \!=\! \{1,2, \ldots, N\}$) willing to participate in the FL training, and each client $i \in \{1, 2, \ldots, N\}$ utilizes their private local data $\mathcal{D}_{i}$ with datasize $D_{i}$ to perform model training.
+At global training iteration $t \!\in\! \{0,1, \ldots, T\}$, each client $i$ performs $L$ ($L \!\geq\!
+1$) epochs of mini-batch SGD training to update its local model parameter parallelly as follows:

-where $\eta_{i}$ represents the learning rate for client $i$.
-In classic federated algorithms, such as FedAvg, $\eta_{i}$ is typically viewed as a constant.
-We denote $\boldsymbol{w_{i,l}^{t}}$ and $\nabla F_{i}(\boldsymbol{w_{i,l}^{t}})$ as the local parameter and gradient of client $i$ at the $l$-th local epoch of global iteration $t$ respectively, where $l \in \{0,1, \ldots, L\}$.
-Once receiving the local parameters sent back by $N$ participating clients, the central server averages the local models to generate the updated global parameter:
+where $\eta_{i}$ represents the learning rate of client $i$.
+In classic federated algorithms, such as FedAvg, $\eta_{i}$ is typically defaulted as a constant.
+We respectively denote $\boldsymbol{w_{i,l}^{t}}$ and $\nabla F_{i}(\boldsymbol{w_{i,l}^{t}})$ as the local parameter and gradient of client $i$ at the $l$-th local epoch of global iteration $t$, where $l \!\in\! \{0,1, \ldots, L\}$.
+The central server averages the local models to generate the updated global parameter as soon as receiving all local parameters by: